Spring Transaction Management Over Multiple Threads — DZone Java

 Now you understand the problem with spring transactions over multiple threads.
 The thread local values are not propagating to new threads from old threads.
 The only solution here is to manually copy these thread local values to newly spawned threads to keep the transaction unbroken.

-thread local is used to check whether the transaction is active on the current thread.
+As mentioned above, actualTransactionActivethread local is used to check whether the transaction is active on the current thread.
 This thread local is set true on the thread which initializes the transaction.
 But, since this thread local value is not visible to other threads, we have to maintain another boolean flag to inform the activeness of the transaction to other threads.
-Then we can check that flag from the new thread and set actualTransactionActive
+Then we can check that flag from the new thread and set actualTransactionActive thread local to true manually.
+Thread local value can be set by calling following code line:

 TransactionSynchronizationManager.setActualTransactionActive(true);